 Matt is a Political Science PhD candidate and National Science Foundation (NSF) Graduate Research Fellow at the University of Minnesota – Twin Cities.
 He received a B.A. in Government from Wesleyan University in 2013, and is currently studying American Politics and Quantitative Methods (with a PhD minor in Political Psychology).
-Matt's research primarily focuses on what citizens know about politics; including topics like how citizens learn about politics and campaigns, and how that information shapes the political decisions they make.
-He also studies survey methodology, and is interested in developing solutions to commonplace data-quality issues (particularly those pertaining to surveys conducted online).
-Matt is a Research Associate for the Wesleyan Media Project, where he has previously worked as a coding supervisor (2010-2013).
+Matt's research primarily focuses on what citizens know about politics.
+How do citizens learn about politics and campaigns, and how does that information shape the political decisions they make?
+More generally, is information necessary to be a "good citizen?"
+Matt also studies survey methodology, and is interested in developing solutions to commonplace data-quality issues (particularly those pertaining to surveys conducted online).
+Matt is a Research Associate for the Wesleyan Media Project (2015 - present), where he has previously worked as a coding supervisor (2010-2013).
 He has also overseen data collection and preparation on a national election panel study for the Center for the Study of Political Psychology (2016).